a-gram/audioneex/README.md

 - Limited robustness to noisy over-the-air audio
 - Documentation is (currently) not available

-There is also a commercial version that provides more functionalities and better performances at www.audioneex.com
+A commercial version that provides more functionalities and better performances is available at www.audioneex.com

 For the more curious, it is a partial implementation of the methods described in [this paper](https://www.dropbox.com/s/0qvfq2o53uudaqx/agramaglia_acr_paper_2014.pdf)